jquery/learn.jquery.com/page/events/introduction-to-events.md

 Finally, to inspect the event itself and see all of the data it contains, you should log the event in the browser's console using `console.log`.
 This will allow you to see all of an event's properties (including the `originalEvent`) which can be really helpful for debugging.

 ```
-//Logging an event's information
+// Logging an event's information
-$("form").on( "submit", function( event ) {
+$( "form" ).on( "submit", function( event ) {

 	// Prevent the form's default submission.
 	event.preventDefault();

 	// Log the event object for inspectin'
 	console.log( event );

 	// Make an AJAX request to submit the form data

 });
 ```